debalin/devops-provision-exercise/README.md

 ### Configuration Management

-The CM part of this project has been taken care in the package.json file for Node.js.
-Thus just doing a `npm install` will take care of all setup regrading running the program.
+The CM part of this project has been taken care in the package.json file for Node.js (npm) and requirements.txt file for Python (pip).
+Thus just doing a `npm install` and `pip install -r requirements.txt` will take care of all setup regrading running the program.
+These are documented in the Steps common to both providers section.
 The rest of the pre-requisites are mostly account related and have to be set up manually.